Phil is a highly experienced browser of the internet, having logged many hours digging up obscure content for several seconds of amusement.

 Are you are workaholic?
 Maybe you just need to escape from the kids to get some peace and quiet and prepare your presentation for tomorrow's meeting; or perhaps it's this morning's meeting and you're parked at the office already but want to avoid showing your boss how unprepared you are.
 Well, now you can make your car your workplace (and not just if you drive for a living).
 Say "hello" to the Wheel Desk.

-I've tried working in the car in the past, really never found it particularly comfortable.
+I've tried working in the car in the past, but really never found it particularly comfortable.
 Although perhaps this car accessory would have improved the situation a little.
 It's a small laptop desk which fits over or around your vehicle's steering wheel.

 Most people probably don't need such an accessory, but it does have fairly legitimate applications for those who travel a lot for their work (e.g. between different customer sites/homes) and don't have a fixed office.